 - You know you are a hard worker with above average skills and performance but it doesn't seem to be paying off with promotions to leadership positions

-The key to increasing your job satisfaction and getting the recognition you deserve is:
+Do these sound familiar?
+The key to overcoming these hurdles, increasing your job satisfaction and getting the positive recognition you deserve is:

 - identifying the unique and awesome skills that come with being an introvert